dhanushka365/First-Web-App-with-Python-and-Flask/README.md

 # First-Web-App-with-Python-and-Flask
-This guided project done in coursera project network(Basic)
+This guided project done in coursera

 To use first create this python files on pychram IDE one by one .
 Then Add the HTML files to template folder.Be sure before running